cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DisableCustomAppAuthentication

 Prevents apps using an Azure Access Control (ACS) app-only access token to access SharePoint.
-ACS, a service of Microsoft Entra ID, has been retired on November 7, 2018.
+ACS, a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
 This retirement does not impact the SharePoint add-in model, which uses the https://accounts.accesscontrol.windows.net hostname (which is not impacted by this retirement).
 For new tenants, apps using an ACS app-only access token are disabled by default.
-We recommend using the Microsoft Entra app-only model which is modern and more secure.
+We recommend using the Azure AD app-only model which is modern and more secure.
 Note that marking this property to $true doesn't prevent creating apps in SharePoint that use an Azure Access Control (ACS) app-only access token.
 Marking this property to $true only ensures that such apps can't access SharePoint anymore.

 Accepts a value of true or false.
 By default this feature is set to true.